CARE Moments

 Construction has a retention problem — not a pipeline problem.

-The most common exit point for women in construction is not a dramatic incident.
-It is a quiet, predictable sequence: pregnancy, parental leave, and return to work.
+The most common exit point is not a dramatic incident.
+It is a quiet, predictable sequence — pregnancy, parental leave, and return to work.
 What this toolkit calls the First 1000 Days.
+And when a mother leaves construction, she rarely changes companies.
+She leaves the industry entirely.
+The pipeline does not have a leak at entry.
+It has a fracture in the middle.

 36%